 - enabling individual students to bring any issue to the attention of the teaching staff of the Department.
 The use of the web-based fast feedback facility is encouraged, and students can make contact via SSJC College Reps or any SSJC member;

-- nominating student representatives to other Departmental committees (e.g. Safety and Library) and to meet external visitors (e.g. school sixth-formers, accreditation visits by Engineering Institutions, International Visiting Committee etc);
+- nominating student representatives to other Departmental committees (e.g. Teaching, Safety and Library) and to meet external visitors (e.g. school sixth-formers, accreditation visits by Engineering Institutions, International Visiting Committee etc);

 - working with the Teaching Office in the organisation of elections and other events of benefit to students (e.g. Project Expo).

 The Student President acts as spokesman for the student members of the SSJC and is assisted in this by the student officers of Vice President and Secretary.

 - Two (or more) for each student group: Parts IA, IB, IIA and IIB plus graduate students.

 - First point of contact and representatives for their year groups, and notify/consult their cohort about any group-specific news/issues.

 - Part IA reps have a particular role in advising the editor of the Freshers’ Guide on useful updates for Part IA students.

 - Maintains the list of SSJC College Reps and co-ordinates their activities.